-These guidelines shall be called "Guidelines for recording evidence of vulnerable witnesses in criminal matters".
+These guidelines shall be called, -Guidelines for recording evidence of vulnerable witnesses in criminal matters!.

-They shall apply to every criminal court in Assam, Nagaland, Mizoram and Arunachal Pradesh.
+They shall apply to the criminal courts under the jurisdiction of the Gauhati High Court.
 Their application shall commence from the date notified by the Gauhati High Court.